AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/planning-for-new-implementation.md

 thumbnail: KT-14808.jpeg
 ---

-# Planning for new Marketo Engage implementation
+# Planning for a new Marketo Engage implementation

 Implementing a new Marketo Engage instance involves meticulous planning, collaboration across teams, and continuous optimization.
 While there's no perfect recipe for implementing a new instance, most Marketo Engage administrators who have gone through it can agree that planning ahead will make the process a lot smoother.